 GTA 5: The Lazer jet

-Hey you know that jet plane that you can steal from the airfield whenever you like in GTA 5?
+Hey, you know that jet plane that you can steal from Fort Zancudo whenever you like in GTA 5?
 Would you like to own one for SIX POINT FIVE MILLION in-game bucks instead?
-For context a Megaladon cash card worth $8 million costs $100/£65, so it's a significant purchase.
+For context, a Megaladon cash card worth $8 million costs $100/£65, so it's a significant purchase.
 GTA Online has many better, cheaper aircraft.

 Call of Duty WW2: Loot Boxes